 - Complexity - you have to learn and utilze one more tool for project assembling.

 In this tutorial we have described two ways of integrating React to Play project: as a separate script tag and with the help of external tool.
 The main advantage of the first approach is simplicity, so it is preferred for the initial try of this technology.
-However, if your project requires a full-scale integration with React, we recommend to use the approach with external tool.
+However, if your project requires a full-scale integration with React, we recommend to use the approach with external tool or contact us, because we are professional React JS development company.